Artificial-Intelligence-Office/Search-data-using-Image-and-Voice/README.md

 ## About the project

-This project contains a search engine to find Dubai municipality services data based on Image and Voice recognition presented from Information Technology department, Dubai Municipality.
+This project contains a search engine application to find the Dubai municipality services data based on Image and Voice recognition presented from Information Technology Department, Dubai Municipality.
+It exposes a REST web service API and is actively used by the 'Dubai Municipality' Mobile app available in Apple store and Google play respectively.

 ## Functionality